stpettersens/Presenter/README.md

 Presenter
 =========

-Video presentation application, written in C# with XNA.
+A kiosk presentation application for your videos written in C# with XNA.